SanLuisObispoMom.com

 Regardless if they are PTA or PTO, how they are run can be pretty impressive, dependent on the leadership of the board.

-After volunteering for the last half year, here is a table of my thoughts.
+After volunteering for the last couple of years, here is a table of my thoughts.

 Pros and Cons For Joining a Parent Teacher Organization or Parent Teacher Group.